sun-hailong/LAMDA-PILOT/README.md

 ## 🎉 Introduction

-This is a pre-trained class-incremental learning toolbox.
+Welcome to PILT, a pre-trained class-incremental learning toolbox <a href="https://arxiv.org/abs/">[Paper]</a>.
+It includes not only a collection of reproduced CIL algorithm based on pre-trained models, but also provides current state-of-the-art algorithms for further advancements in pre-trained CIL research.

 ## 🌟 Methods Reproduced